 Today, toothbrushes come in many varieties.
 Both manual and electronic toothbrushes are available.
 Generally, the handles are made from molded plastic in varying designs.
 The nylon bristles come in differing levels of softness.

 For more information and to schedule an appointment with our dentist in Lebanon, Oregon, contact Smiles Dental today.
-Dr. Dr. Michael Hall and our team are happy to answer any questions you may have.
+Dr. Dr. Quinn Martin and our team are happy to answer any questions you may have.